kenzhaoyihui/ops/Resume.md

 ## JOB OBJECTIVE
 * To obtain the Linux virtualization test development engineer position at Intel which providing the strong knowledge about Virtualization, Linux, Python, Shell...
 * Also, Intel is a good platform to improve myself and get practical skills.
-* I want to join to Intel and work well with the technology cow people and learn the intel's advanced technology
+* I want to join to Intel and work well with the technology cow people and learn the intel's advanced technology.
+* Like testing and good at discovering the problem,issue,bugs and finding the cause of the problem,issue,bugs , or sloving the problem,issue,bugs
+* Get familiar with the relevent knowledge of Virtualization, and has experience in virtualization testing

 ## QUALIFICATIONS
 * Self-motivated, proactive, strict attitude, able to work under pressure and with sense of responsibility